 Note that a proband is a term used most often in medical genetics and other medical fields to denote a particular subject being studied or reported on.
 Results of the survey suggest that homosexuality is a strong genetic trait.

-Ciani and other researchers conducted another similar study in 2012 that investigated 161 female European probands and scrutinized possible influences, including physiological, behavioral, and personality factors.
-61 female probands were either mothers or maternal aunts of homosexual men and the remaining 100 female probands who were either mothers or maternal aunts of heterosexual men were used as a control.
+Ciani and other researchers conducted another study in 2012 that investigated 161 female European probands and examined potential influences.
+These influences included physiological, behavioral, and personality factors.
+61 female probands were either mothers or maternal aunts of homosexual men, while the remaining 100, who were either mothers or maternal aunts of heterosexual men, served as a control group.

 These genetic factors provide mothers and maternal aunts of homosexual men more advantage than the mothers and maternal aunts of heterosexual men—particularly by promoting female reproductive ability and making women more attractive to men.

-Sexually antagonistic selection is a component of the Darwinian evolution model that describes how certain genetic factors spread in the population by giving a reproductive advantage to one sex while disadvantaging the other.
-Ciani also found out that the mothers and maternal aunts of homosexual men display fewer gynecological disorders or complications during pregnancy.
-They are also more extroverted, as well as funnier, happier, and more relaxed.
-Furthermore, they have fewer family problems and social anxieties.
+Sexually antagonistic selection is a component of the Darwinian evolution model that describes how certain genetic factors spread within a population by providing a reproductive advantage to one sex while disadvantaging the other.
+Ciani also discovered that the mothers and maternal aunts of homosexual men experience fewer gynecological disorders or pregnancy complications.
+They are also more extroverted, as well as more humorous, happier, and more relaxed.
+They also reported fewer family problems and lower levels of social anxiety.

-The collective results also suggest that genetic factors that are partly linked to the X chromosome and that influence homosexual orientation in males are not selected against because they increase fecundity in female carriers, thereby offering a solution to the Darwinian paradox and an explanation of why natural selection does not progressively eliminate homosexuals.
+The collective results also suggest that genetic factors partly linked to the X chromosome and influencing homosexual orientation in males persist in the population because they increase fecundity in female carriers.
+This dynamic provides a potential solution to the Darwinian paradox and explains why natural selection does not eliminate homosexuality over time.

-Another study involving twins has also investigated the link between genetic factors, homosexuality, and heterosexual mating advantage.
-Researchers Brendan P. Zietsch et al. examined a large data set in which a large community-based twin sample numbering 4,904 anonymously completed a detailed questionnaire examining sexual behaviors and attitudes.
+Another study involving twins also investigated the link between genetic factors, homosexuality, and heterosexual mating advantage.
+Researchers Brendan P. Zietsch et al. examined a large data set in which a large community-based twin sample of 4904 anonymous participants completed a detailed questionnaire examining sexual behaviors and attitudes.

-Through further statistical modeling of the data, the researchers uncovered an interesting trend in which heterosexuals a non-heterosexual twin tend to have more opposite-sex partners than heterosexual twin pairs.
-When taken together, these results suggest that genetic factors that result in a predisposition toward homosexuality may confer a mating advantage in heterosexuals.
-Thus, the presence of these genetic factors also explains the maintenance of homosexuality in the human population, thereby providing a link between evolution and homosexuality.
+Further statistical modeling of the data uncovered an interesting trend in which heterosexuals a non-heterosexual twin tend to have more opposite-sex partners than heterosexual twin pairs.
+Thus, when taken together, uncovered an interesting trend in which heterosexuals a non-heterosexual twin tend to have more opposite-sex partners than heterosexual twin pairs.
+Furthermore, these genetic factors also explains the maintenance of homosexuality in the human population, thus suggesting a link between evolution and homosexuality.

 Homosexuality and Kin Selection Hypothesis